YuzheGu/Speech-Transcriber-with-RevAI/README.md

 A Python script that simplifies speech-to-text transcription of audio files using the Rev AI engine.
 Using a GUI or the command line, transcription of a folder of files is performed in one call, and  transcriptions are saved in .csv and .txt files.

-Check the [tutorial video](https://www.youtube.com/watch?v=mHqhvqE4AAA) for instructions on how to install and use it in Mac OS.
+Check the [tutorial video Mac OS](https://www.youtube.com/watch?v=mHqhvqE4AAA) for instructions on how to install and use it in Mac OS and [tutorial video Windows](https://www.youtube.com/watch?v=M1IbmKNSHKY) for instructions on Windows.
-Windows tutorial coming soon.

 ## Contents
 1. [Requirements](#Requirements)